Ryan and Jaimie’s Story

 The insurance company’s settlement offer before trial was $15,000 for Jamie and $10,000 for Ryan.
 The attorneys from Crosley Law agreed these offers were too low, especially considering the irresponsible conduct of the drunk driver.

 After selecting a jury and proceeding to the opening days of the trial, the insurance company finally gave in and agreed to pay the full policy limits.
-In the end, Jamie settled her total claims for $103,501.00 and received $51,406.89 after paying attorney’s fees, litigation costs, and medical bills.
+In the end, Jamie settled her total claims for $103,501.00.
 Thankfully, her baby was born without any health problems, and both mother and child are doing well today.

 Ryan settled his claim for a total of $32,501.00.
-After he paid his fees, costs, and medical bills, Ryan recovered $13,206.87.
-Ryan said that the guidance and assurance he received from Amber and the rest of the Crosley Law team made all the difference.
+Ryan said that the guidance and assurance he received from the Crosley Law team made all the difference.

-“It was a difficult time for us, but Amber kept us very relaxed and got us exactly what we needed in a timely fashion,” Ryan said.
+“It was a difficult time for us, but Crosley Law kept us very relaxed and got us exactly what we needed in a timely fashion,” Ryan said.

 Crosley Law Fights for Crash Victims and Demands Justice